 Firstly, money itself does not make us happy, it is how we use it that matters.
 For example, Professor Tim Kasser of Knox College has produced research that shows the value of accumulating wealth for its own sake is in direct contradiction with happiness.

 Secondly, and best highlighted by the Harvard study on happiness, the largest contributor to our wellbeing is the quality of our social relationships.

 Therefore, in many ways financial wellbeing is about how we use our money to support the other areas of wellbeing.

 One of the aims of the Initiative will be to explore these issues much more deeply, to develop a consensus of what financial wellbeing means.
-The Institute will be at the forefront of such research.
+The IFW will be at the forefront of such research.
 We also want to be a place where the advice and planning profession comes together to explore ways in which we can help clients to become happier and more fulfilled, not just wealthier.

 Financial wellbeing isn’t